SmithWillSuffice/ohanga-pai/content/empirical/999_macro_trader.md

 trading is not inherently parasitic, what's parasitic is the rentier sector profiting off workers.

-Basic S&P trading is not that, at worst it profits form pension managers who are stupid and are gambling away future retiree pensions.
+Basic S&P trading is not that, at worst it profits from pension fund managers who are stupid and are gambling away future retiree pensions.
 That's what is rentier, and I am fundamentally philosophically ethically opposed to that sector existing.